Symbian9/qmapshack-doc-wiki/DocGisTemplates.md

 *Additional information:*

 * Remove text obtained from a template before using a template a second time.
-For tracks this can be done easily in the history tab of the track edit window.
+This can be done easily in the history tab of the item's edit window.
 * Several templates with disjoint information (keywords/buzz words) can be applied to a data object.

 ## Create a Template